A biannual peer-reviewed journal with a firm footprint in the Global South

 Abstract submissions should be sent to submission@urbanisationjournal.com

-Submissions are open all-year round and evaluated on a rolling basis.
+Submissions to our regular issues are open all-year round and evaluated on a rolling basis.

-- All submissions will be subject to blind peer review.
+- Submissions will be subject to double-anonymised peer review.

 - Submissions should be sent via https://peerreview.sagepub.com/urb